Instruction & Feedback

 - Re-teach and adjust teaching practice based on the analysis of student progress against the standard.

-- To assist with monitoring student growth and effective instruction, students will take a Star Renaissance test four times a year.
+- To assist with monitoring student growth and effective instruction, students in grades K-10 will take the NWEA MAP Assessments three times a year.

 Culture of Safety & Development